Sorted the paperwork? Practise the interview at Opaige

 After a refusal, diagnose the reason and rebuild the case.

-None of these tasks require a legal qualification.
-What they require is process knowledge, attention to detail, and the discipline to stay organised across multiple active cases.
+None of these require a legal qualification — only process knowledge, attention to detail, and discipline across multiple active cases.

 Do You Need a Law Degree?

-In the United States, providing legal immigration advice for a fee to third parties requires being a licensed attorney or an accredited representative.
-However, consultants who assist with document preparation (form filling, checklist guidance, document organisation) without providing legal advice operate in a grey zone that many freelancers navigate — or they work under the umbrella of a licensed firm.
+In the United States, providing legal immigration advice for a fee requires being a licensed attorney or accredited representative.
+However, document preparation services (form filling, checklist guidance, document organisation) without legal advice operate in a different category — or through a licensed firm partnership.

 The cleanest path is to partner with an established, fully licensed immigration platform.
-When you become a SwiftPass agent, you're not providing legal advice — you're a channel partner who acquires clients and hands the case to SwiftPass's expert review team.
+As a SwiftPass agent, you handle client acquisition — not legal advice.
+SwiftPass's expert review team handles the regulated work.
 Your compliance exposure is minimal.
-Their compliance infrastructure is your safety net.

 Real Income Numbers for 2026